Ski the Haute Route

 Day 1: Vallée Blanche.

-Day 2: Chamonix to Trient Hut.
+Day 2: Chamonix to Albert Premier Hut.

-Day 3: Trient to Mont Forte Hut.
+Day 3: Albert Premier to Mont Forte Hut.

 Day 4: Monte Forte to Praflueri Hut.